ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 about_authors: ["cseeger"]
 ---

-Hey people and welcome back to our blog.

-Today it's all about a very nice thing that revolutionised encryption on the internet.
+This post is all about a very nice thing that revolutionized encryption on the internet.
-In 2015 the famous organisation [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} made the decision to throw out [TLS](https://de.wikipedia.org/wiki/Transport_Layer_Security){:target="_blank"} certificates for free to everybody who needs them.
-On September 2015 the [first certificate](https://letsencrypt.org/2015/09/14/our-first-cert.html){:target="_blank"} was issued and on May 2018 Let's Encrypt took the next step and started supporting [wildcard certificates](https://community.letsencrypt.org/t/acme-v2-and-wildcard-certificate-support-is-live/55579){:target="_blank"}.
+In 2015, the famous organisation [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} made the decision to throw out [TLS](https://de.wikipedia.org/wiki/Transport_Layer_Security){:target="_blank"} certificates for free to everyone who needed them.
+In September 2015, the [first certificate](https://letsencrypt.org/2015/09/14/our-first-cert.html){:target="_blank"} was issued, and in May 2018, Let's Encrypt took the next step, and started supporting [wildcard certificates](https://community.letsencrypt.org/t/acme-v2-and-wildcard-certificate-support-is-live/55579){:target="_blank"}.

-So let's talk about getting certificates from Let's Encrypt.
+Let's talk about getting certificates from Let's Encrypt.

-## Hey but why is this important here
+## Why this is important for us

-Back in January last year we had the dream to support letsencrypt as standard certificate for our customers on our own WhiteLabel plattform.
+Back in January last year we had the dream to support Let's Encrypt as a standard certificate for our customers on our WhiteLabel platform.
-So we created our first system to issue certificates for shop domains using letsencrypts [certbot script](https://certbot.eff.org/){:target="_blank"},[http-01 challenge](http://letsencrypt.readthedocs.io/en/latest/challenges.html){:target="_blank"} and some templating magic to create configurations for our loadbalancer.
+We created our first system to issue certificates for shop domains using Let's Encrypt's [certbot script](https://certbot.eff.org/){:target="_blank"}, [http-01 challenge](http://letsencrypt.readthedocs.io/en/latest/challenges.html){:target="_blank"}, and some templating magic to create configurations for our loadbalancer.

----

-### Technical Summary:
+### Technical summary

-First of a word about [HTTP-01](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.8.3){:target="_blank"} challenge defined in the [ACME](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html){:target="_blank"} protocol.
+First off a word about [HTTP-01](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.8.3){:target="_blank"} challenge defined in the [ACME](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html){:target="_blank"} protocol.
-In general these challenges are designed to check if the requesting instance is valid for creating a certificate for the requested domain.
-The HTTP-01 challenge assumes that the webroot of the webserver where a domain points to is under your control.
+In general, these challenges are designed to check if the requesting instance is valid for creating a certificate for the requested domain.
+The HTTP-01 challenge assumes that the webroot of the webserver a domain points to is under your control.
 You have to put a challenge into your webroot folder `<path/to/webroot>/.well-known/acme-challenges/...` to prove you are trustworthy to get a certificate for your domain.
-Let's Encrypt checks this challenge using the domain, the standard path `.well-known/acme-challenges/` and the generated challenge to validate your request.
+Let's Encrypt checks this challenge using the domain, the standard path `.well-known/acme-challenges/`, as well as the generated challenge to validate your request.

-But there were some steps to go to automate the whole issueing process for a shared plattform running in a big cluster with lots of loadbalancing in the background.
+But there were some steps to go to automate the whole issuing process for a shared platform running in a big cluster with lots of loadbalancing in the background.
 Our scenario is a bit different from the standard case.
 But sometimes pictures say more than words:

 {% image_custom image="/assets/img/pages/blog/images/blog-letsencrypt-http-01-simple.svg"" width="50" caption="http-01-simple" lightbox %}

-First thing we need is a list of domains we want to issue.
+First we needed a list of domains we wanted to issue.
-This list comes from our epages software and includes all domains with their certification status.
+This list comes from our ePages software, and includes all domains with their certification status.

-Our [network load balancer (NLB)](https://www.nginx.com/){:target="_blank"} (the orange thing) is configured to proxy requests going to `/.well-known` to a system where our certbot puts the challenges in place (the blue service system).
+Our [Network LoadBalancer (NLB)](https://www.nginx.com/){:target="_blank"} (the orange thing) is configured to proxy requests going to `/.well-known`, and then to a system where our certbot puts the challenges in place (the blue service system).
-Now we were able to issue certificates for any shopdomain on the platform, because every such domain points now to our loadbalancer IP address (if not ... nobody can buy something from your shop 😮).
+Now we were able to issue certificates for any shopdomain on the platform, because every such domain points now to our loadbalancer IP address (if not ... nobody can buy something from the ePages online shops 😮).
-Now you may ask why not just do the whole letsencrypt stuff on the loadbalancer.
+Now you may ask why not just do the whole Let's Encrypt stuff on the loadbalancer.
-Yes you can do it but our Loadbalancers are rented from a service provider so we don't have this option.
+Yes, you can do that.
+But our loadbalancers are rented from a service provider, so we don't have this option.

-Now we have to create nginx configuration files from a template using the new certificate, since the Loadbalancer using Nginx terminates the SSL/TLS.
+Next, we have to create nginx configuration files from a template using the new certificate, since the loadbalancer using Nginx terminates the SSL/TLS.
 The templates often look similar to this:

 {% highlight bash %}